Trismegiste/Php-Is-Magic/src/Trismegiste/Magic/Pattern/CoR/README.md

 the handler has handled the request or not.

-Feel free to extend the Request interface for your needs and don't be afraid to break LSP in your handler to check for the Request subclass.
+Feel free to extend the Request interface for your needs and don't be afraid to break LSP in your handler to check for the Request subclass, it is a common and valid practice.